for your PowerPoint slides

 There are no universal rules that can define what the ideal slide should look like: number of lines, word count, font etc. It all depends on the subject matter, the public and your personal style.
 On the other hand, one thing is for sure: if your slides are made up of lists of bullet points, you definitely won’t stand out from the crowd.
 Whereas, using your originality – whilst keeping an eye on the quality of your content – will allow you to add value to your talk.

 Blocks of information

-Often, PowerPoint slides serve as a support for your oral presentation and as a written format that you can hand out to your audience.
+Often, PowerPoint slides serve as a support for your science presentation and as a written format that you can hand out to your audience.
 In this instance, you will find yourself with overcharged slides.
 PowerPoint slides are not supposed to be understandable on their own.
 They serve as a visual addition to your oral presentation.
 If you have complex information to share, then it is preferable to include them in a paper handout that you can provide at the end of your presentation.

 An extremely important task is to simplify the graphs that you wish to show.
 Select the information that is the most relevant in terms of your message and remove the rest.
 Also, avoid presenting graphs in 3D format – 2D is much more readable.

 Pointless animated effects

 For your slide show, choose discreet effects – or perhaps not at all.
 Don’t be afraid to put together simple slides.
 If you must present a visual that is a bit complex, it may be worth breaking it up into smaller pieces that can appear bit by bit with explanations.

 As a rule of thumb, you should focus on having slides with little or no text so that you can focus on the ideas and avoid distracting your audience’s thoughts or gaze.
 In the same way, your company logo should appear on the title slide, but it is not necessary afterwards: so, get rid of it.